A Guide to Data Pipelines (And How to Design One From Scratch)

 Step 2: Choose the data sources

-We then consider the possible data sources that’ll enter the data pipeline.
-At this stage, it’s critical to ask questions such as:
+In the next step, consider the possible data sources to enter the data pipeline.
+Ask questions such as:

 • What are all the potential sources of data?